nicolajthor/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a predoctoral research fellow in Economics at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
+I'm a first-year PhD student in Economics at Brown University.
+Previously, I was a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
 I am interested in economic mobility, behavioural economics, development economics, and the role of social capital and networks.
 I completed my BA in Economics with a minor in Applied Maths from NYU Abu Dhabi in 2019.